 To know the fees you’ll be paying, you should discuss with your advisor in detail which kind of strategy makes the most sense for you.

-The larger Goldman Sachs & Co., of which Goldman Sachs Private Wealth Management is a part, discloses numerous disciplinary events in its Form ADV.
+The larger Goldman Sachs & Co., of which the firm is a part, discloses numerous disciplinary events in its Form ADV.
 While not necessarily unusual for a firm of its size, potential clients should be aware of the nature and frequency of the firm’s past disciplinary issues.

 Among its most recent disclosures, the firm agreed to pay a fine of $1.25 million, without admitting to or denying wrongdoing, in response to FINRA allegations that it had failed to fingerprint over 1,000 employees and other associates as required by regulations.
 The firm also agreed to review its procedures.